 Speaking Of, Cappuccino Is Only A Breakfast Thing

-A common mistakes Americans make when eating in Italy?
+A common mistakes Americans make when it comes to coffee in Italy?
 Ordering cappuccino all day long.
-In Italy, cappuccino is considered a breakfast drink so, if you order it after noon, you might get some sideeye from your waiter.
+In Italy, cappuccino is considered a breakfast drink (thanks to the dairy) so, if you order it after noon, you might get a curious look from your waiter.

-If you still want a bit of milk in your coffee and it's after noon, order an espresso macchiato (aka a caffè macchiato), which is not the drink at Starbucks but is rather a shot of espresso marked with a dollop of foamed milk.
+If you still want a bit of milk in your coffee and it's after noon, you still can do so.
+Order an espresso macchiato (aka a caffè macchiato), which is not the drink you see at Starbucks but is rather a shot of espresso marked with a tiny dollop of foamed milk.

 Drinking Tap Water Isn't Really A Thing

-Speaking of drinks, tap water is a no go at restaurants in Italy.
-For one reason or another -- some say becuase the water has high calcium content others say it's merely a country-wide habit -- the majority of Italians order bottled water when they dine out.
+Speaking of drinks, tap water is a no go at most restaurants in Italy.
+For one reason or another -- some say because the water has high calcium content others say it's merely a country-wide habit -- the majority of Italians order bottled water when they dine out.

 Bread Doesn't Come With Butter Or Balsamic Or Olive Oil

-When I lived in Italy one of the things I most commonly told my American friends who were visiting was this: bread is eaten as is so butter or balsamic vinegar or olive oil are uncommon.
+When I lived in Italy one of the things I most commonly told my American friends who were visiting was this: bread is eaten plain so condiments lik butter or balsamic vinegar or olive oil are uncommon.

-You can, of course, ask for it if you'd like but the waiter may be confused because it's uncommon.
-As far as we know the concept of having bread with a combination of olive oil and balsamic vinegar is something somebody in the States came up with and it's pretty much only Americans who request that.
+You can, of course, ask for it if you'd like but the waiter may be confused because it's not an Italian thing.
+As far as we can tell the concept of having bread with a combination of olive oil and balsamic vinegar is something somebody in the States came up with back in the 90s so it's pretty much only Americans who request that.

 But Use Can Your Bread To Fare La Scarpetta

 Note this is pretty much okay to do in most cafes or more casual settings.
-However, at a white tablecloth restaurant, it's not done quite the same way -- you can either use your fork to drag the bread across the plate or just not do it.
+However, at a white tablecloth restaurant, it's not done quite the same way -- you can either use your fork to drag the bread across the plate or, if you're at a find dining Michelin-starred establishment, just not do it.